-A wide variety of entities are affected by the use of synchrophasor data and therefore in NASPInet 2.0.
+A wide variety of entities can be affected by the use of synchrophasor data and therefore are considered in in NASPInet 2.0.
 The following is a categorized list of such entities.

-11.4.1 Planning/Operating Functions
+Planning/Operating Functions

 - Distribution Provider

 - Distribution Owner

 - Distribution Operator

 - Generator Owner

 - Resource Planner

 - Transmission Planner

 - Transmission Operator

 - Generator Operator